Secret cash aided politicians who rewrote Wisconsin law to block claims of lead-poisoned children

 Later that year, the Wisconsin Legislature passed a law that allows corporations to donate to political parties and legislative campaign committees.
 The law overturned a corporate contribution ban that had been in place since 1905.
 Republicans said the change gave corporations parity with labor unions, which could contribute to political parties and which traditionally supported Democrats.

 The loosening of Wisconsin’s rules comes as a large majority of the American public is concerned about the influence of money in politics.
-A nationwide poll released in June found that 80 percent of respondents believe the “influence of money in politics” is getting worse rather than better.
-The poll commissioned by the bipartisan Democracy Project found that 77 percent of respondents agreed that “the laws enacted by our national government these days mostly reflect what powerful special interests and their lobbyists want.”
+A nationwide poll released in June by the bipartisan Democracy Project found that 77 percent of respondents agreed that “the laws enacted by our national government these days mostly reflect what powerful special interests and their lobbyists want.”

 Activists, alarmed by the rise of corporate influence on politicians and the electoral process, are fighting back.